wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 if_fts
 ^^^^^^

 Means "if first time seen".
-Some decoders look for first time seen information by using the option <fts>
+Some decoders look for first time seen information by using the option <fts>.

 If the rule has <if_fts />, it takes the <fts> line into consideration.